LeMathochist/tutorial-plugin-testing/README.md

 **NB.
 During Development, if you started the plugin with `Load`, when you update `manifest.json`, we must fully reload the plugin in the UDT.
 If you instead start it with `Load & Watch`, UDT will watch the project folder for changes and automatically reload it with the changes**

 Viewing the [The Photoshop API Reference](https://developer.adobe.com/photoshop/uxp/2022/ps_reference/), and looking at the `Layer class`

+## Adjusting the Plugin: Editing the PS Document

+We remove the `sp-body` tags and rename the button to `Rename Layers`